mathopoulos/Trello-Enterprise-Inactive-Non-Enterprise-Workspace-Cleanup/README.md

 # Trello Enterprise - Non-Enterprise Workspace Cleanup

 This is an open source script to help you pull in all non-enterprise workspaces into your workspace.
 This ensures that all content created by users managed by your Enterprise (but are free), is covered by your security settings.
-This script also For more details on how exactly to use this script, see details below.
+This script also deactivates users who have not been active in X days, when pulling in each workspace.
+For more details on how exactly to use this script, see details below.

 ---
 ### User Paramaters